Phillip-a-richmond/GenomeAnalysisModule/README.md

     + Westgrid Account information [here](https://www.westgrid.ca/support/accounts/getting_account)
     + For a Westgrid Account, register by following these [instructions](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/).
 Realize that the process can take several days!
     + If you're a temporary user, follow these instructions [here]()
   + For mac/linux users, only need native terminal which comes with the operating system.
 You can access it in the Applications section for Mac users.
+You also need to have X windows installed [Link](https://www.xquartz.org/)
   + For PC users, download and install [MobaXterm](http://mobaxterm.mobatek.net/)
     + [Advanced MobaXterm usage](https://www.youtube.com/watch?v=Gkl8LD1rwlU)
   + Initial experience in Linux Shell.
 If you have NO experience in Linux, please visit another course of mine and go through modules 1-4 before coming to class.
 [Website](http://phillip-a-richmond.github.io/Bioinformatics-Introductory-Analysis-Course/)